TheRealMSL/XeUnshackle-Old360BootAnimation/README.md

 Nothing here is particularly new.
 It's simply a collection of existing code that has been adapted and packaged for use with this exploit.

+## Build / video conversion
+See BUILD.md and VideoFormatGuide.MD

 ## Features
 - Applies a full complete patchset of both HV & Kernel patches.
 These are the same exact patches that are usually applied when building a modified nand image using xeBuild for RGH/JTAG consoles.
 - Support for both Retail & Devkit signed xex files.
 Essentially any plugins or executables that run natively on RGH/JTAG modified consoles _should_ work.